 In terms of accounting pay levels, South Carolina rates much lower than its neighboring Georgia and North Carolina.
-With a mean annual salary for accountants and auditors of $58,970 in 2013, the state also falls below the national average by approximately $6,000.
+With a mean annual salary for accountants and auditors of $50,506 in 2019, the state also falls below the national average.

 Ranked 62nd among national universities, Clemson University offers a rigorous accounting program accredited by the AACSB and endorsed by IMA.
 Students can pursue a Bachelor of Science in Accounting, as well as a Master of Professional Accountancy degree through the School of Accountancy and Finance at Clemson University.